StreamingFlow/d4py_workflows/internal_extinction/README.md

 ## Important

 If you run the workflow from a different directory, you only need to specify the path as <DIR1>.<DIR2>.<NAME_WORKFLOW> without the .py extension.
 However, if you are in the internal_extinction directory, then use <NAME_WORKFLOW>.py.
-Below are examples for clarity:
+Bellow there are two examples for clarity:

 Example 1 - within article_sentiment directory: